 Programs are fully-funded by Central Highlands Rural Health at no cost to the client or their carer.
 All you need to bring is yourself!

-For information or entry into the program contact Dora Mansbridge on 5422 9987 or via email: email@example.com
+For more information, or to register your interest in the Treehouse program, please contact Dora Mansbridge on (03) 5422 9987 or via email: email@example.com